bazel-contrib/rules_nodejs/README.md

 1. Re-generate the API docs: `yarn skydoc`
 1. `git commit -a -m 'Update docs for release'`
+1. Manually update the versions in `package.json` and `package.bzl` for release
+1. `git commit -a -m 'Update version for release'`
 1. Write some brief release notes (manual for now): `git tag -a 0.x.y`
 1. `git push && git push --tags`